sadleb/braven-platform2/README.md

 to rebuild the container (e.g. you added a `gem` dependency), you can do so in two ways - with or without the docker cache.

+**Note**: When adding a new gem to the `Gemfile`, always run the `rebuild.sh` script below!

 With cache (recommended):

-    docker-compose down
-    docker-compose build
+    ./docker-compose/scripts/rebuild.sh

 Without cache (slow! usually not necessary):

-    docker-compose down -v --rmi all --remove-orphans  # deletes all container data! docker-compose build --force-rm --no-cache
+    docker-compose build --force-rm --no-cache
+    docker-compose up -d

 In rare cases, you may need to bypass docker-compose and use docker directly to remove all volumes:

-    docker volume rm platform_db-platform
+    docker-compose down -v --rmi all --remove-orphans  # deletes all container data! docker volume rm platform_db-platform

 If you change JavaScript dependencies, you need to restart the container, so yarn runs:

     docker-compose down

-In all cases, to bring the container back up after a rebuild, run:

     docker-compose up -d

 **Note:** there is a bug where on a Mac if you edit a file on the host machine (as opposed to inside the container)